New Post-Docs

 The Ontario Health Insurance Plan (OHIP) is a centralized, government-sponsored health care plan provided to all residents of the Province of Ontario who hold an OHIP card.
 OHIP covers immediate medical care, such as emergency care, in-hospital care, doctor’s visits, and much more.
 OHIP does not cover prescription drugs, eyeglasses, or dental care.

-Non-Canadian residents (international postdocs and dependents) who have a work permit for at least six months and a formal agreement to work full-time for at least six consecutive months are eligible for OHIP after a three-month waiting period.
+Non-Canadian residents (international postdocs and dependents) who have a work permit for at least six months and a formal agreement to work full-time for at least six consecutive months are eligible for OHIP coverage immediately.
 Proof of the engagement terms must be provided to the OHIP office.
-UHIP is required for the three-month waiting period for international postdocs and dependents.

 The University Health Insurance Plan (UHIP) is mandatory for all postdocs and their dependents who are not covered by OHIP.
 UHIP coverage must be purchased from the SGS Postdoctoral Office within the first 30 days of arriving.
 If UHIP is not purchased within 30 days for dependents, a $500 late registration fee will be added to the UHIP premiums.